Zaziben/phpbb-image-containerized/README.md

-An image for hosting phpbb server on a container with mountpoint s3 replacing 3 directories for media storage.
+An image for hosting a phpbb server on a container with mountpoint s3 replacing directories for media storage.